ankita-46/SmiFe/Readme.md

 (https://github.com/Madhubrat1562)

 ### About project:-
-An E-commerce website is created in which blacksmiths of our country can sell and buy their products.
+An E-commerce website is created in which blacksmiths can sell and buy their products.
 This will help them advertise their product and get more customers.
 Consumers will get their products easily and quickly.

 ### Current Features:-